parmsam/quarto-webcam/README.md

 Note that all you have to do is add the attribute `data-video` to the slide.
 If you have multiple video inputs (front and rear camera for example) you can click on the video to cycle trough them.

-The default video for the `data-video` attribute are:
+The classes for the `data-video` attribute are:

 - big = video width 90% of browser window
 - small = video width 15% of browser window